elsiklab/sashimiplot/README.md

       }

-Note: junctions.bed files include score and strand, their behavior will the same if you were calculating this from the BAM file.
+Note: junctions.bed files include score and strand, so their behavior will be the same as if you were calculating this from the BAM file.
 The "Use XS" will simply apply to the bed file strand instead of the BAM file XS tag